Nazmul1582/simple-react-firebase-authentication/README.md

 # Simple React Firebase Authentication

 - This is a simple react firebase authentication project.
-- This project has built using react, vite, firebase, react-router etc.
+- This project has built using react, vite, firebase, tailwindcss, daisyui, react-router, react-icons.

+## Some features

+- User can login with Google, Github, EmailAndPassword and register with email and password
+- Only logged-in user can access private routes (profile and dashboard) etc.
+- user's email varification.
+- Reset or fogotten password etc.

 ## Important Notes